AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-12-investing-automation.md

 ## My Future Plans For Automation

-At the moment I use M1 Finance for my more automated investments and use Fidelity for my more speculative investing which are purchased manually and use a DRIP.
+At the moment I use M1 Finance for my automated investments and use Fidelity for my more speculative gambelin... *cough* *cough* I mean investments which are purchased manually then I use a DRIP.

 I am possibly leaving Fidelity in the near future for something else.
 Not sure yet, because I can’t really contribute more to my 401k and my job dictates what I can and cannot invest in there.